-- intangible assets (after deduction of related deferred tax liabilities) decrease Common Equity Tier 1 capital, according to Article 36 of Regulation No 575/2013, - capital from revaluation reflects fair value of cash flow hedges is not included in any element of own funds, according to Article 33 of Regulation No 575/2013, - unrealised losses from debt and capital instruments classified as available for sale according to Article 467 of Regulation No 575/2013 using national options defined in Article 171a.
-Banking Act, decrease Common Equity Tier 1 capital in 100%. - unrealised gains from debt and capital instruments classified as available for sale according to Article 468 of Regulation No 575/2013 using national options defined in Article 171a.
-Banking Act are included in 60% to Common Equity Tier 1 capital,
+- intangible assets (after deduction of related deferred tax liabilities) decrease Common Equity Tier 1 capital, according to Article 36 of Regulation No 575/2013, - capital from revaluation reflects fair value of cash flow hedges is not included in any element of own funds, according to Article 33 of Regulation No 575/2013, - unrealised losses from debt and capital instruments classified as available for sale according to Article 467 of Regulation No 575/2013 and Article 171a.
+Banking Act, decrease Common Equity Tier 1 capital in 100%, - unrealised gains from debt and capital instruments classified as available for sale according to Article 468 of Regulation No 575/2013 and Article 171a.
+Banking Act are included in 60% to Common Equity Tier 1 capital, - additional value adjustments due to prudent valuation are created for every asset measured at fair value, according to Article 34 of Regulation No 575/2013.